-There is also an online version of 514 taught this semester by Andrew McGregor.
+There is also an online version of 514 taught this semester by Andrew McGregor, Tue/Thu 11:30am-12:45pm.

-- The sections will closely parallel each other, and share the same TAs. - You may attend Prof. McGregor's lectures and office hours (both over Zoom) if it is helpful. - · See course webpage for schedule and Moodle for Zoom links.
+- The sections will closely parallel each other, and share the same TAs. - You may attend Prof. McGregor's lectures on Zoom if it is helpful. - · See Moodle for the Zoom link.